Horvat Midras: Church

-During the Byzantine period (particularly in the 5th and 6th centuries), Horvat Midras was a small Christian village, possibly also housing a monastic community.

-In the 6th century, a church was built within the remains of an earlier basilica, remaining in use until the 8th century.
+During the Byzantine period (particularly in the 5th and 6th centuries), Horvat Midras was a small Christian village, due to either local conversions or the arrival of Christian immigrants.
+It may have also housed a monastic community.
+In the 6th century, a church was built within the remains of the earlier basilica, remaining in use until the 8th century.
 It features a central nave flanked by two side aisles (stoa), divided by two parallel rows of four imported light gray marble columns with Corinthian capitals.
 The church's floors are richly decorated with colorful mosaics, including animal motifs in the nave and apse, and geometric patterns in the aisles, using stones of various colors throughout.
-At the church's eastern end stands a rounded apse, flanked by two rooms—one with a gray marble floor (south) and the other with a plain mosaic (north).
+At the church's eastern end is a rounded apse, flanked by two rooms—one with a gray marble floor (south) and the other with a plain mosaic (north).
 The use of high-quality materials points to a wealthy patron, possibly the Bishop of Eleutheropolis or someone closely connected to his office.